idfive/Developer-Documentation/docs/challenges/drupal-api-module.md

 ## Code review criteria

 - Any/All needed config should be within the module itself.
 You may manually assign the block to a region in your test site, but any field config/etc will need to be included.
+- release_date field to be formatted in F j, Y format.
 - All code should conform to drupal coding standards.
 - All custom functions should get a Unit test, at minimum.
 - All custom code, and the module itself should be documented to standard.